forwardemail/email-templates/README.md

 * [custom-fonts-in-emails][] - render any font in emails as an image w/retina support (no more Photoshop or Sketch exports!)
 * [font-awesome-assets][] - render any [Font Awesome][fa] icon as an image in an email w/retina support (no more Photoshop or Sketch exports!)

+## V5 Breaking Changes

+In version 5.x+, we changed the order of defaults being set.
+See [#313](https://github.com/niftylettuce/email-templates/issues/313) for more information.
+This allows you to override message options such as `from` (even if you have a global default `from` set).

 ## V3 Breaking Changes